 To evoke predictable and controlled behavior from the employee and employer may use a suitable program which involves rewarding desirable behavior and punishing the unwanted behavior.
 It is common knowledge that what gets rewarded gets repeated, and what gets punished gets avoided.

 The behavior that generates consequences known as operant behavior.
-The primary focus of the theory is on what happens when an individual takes some action.
+The primary focus of the Reinforcement theory is on what happens when an individual takes some action.

 Since most of the action and reaction depends on external factors, it is to be ensured that the external environment is designed effectively so that it acts as a motivation to the employee.

-This theory can also be used as a determinant or a tool to analyze and control the individual behavior and its mechanism, but this theory does not focus on the causes that led the individual to the action.
+The Reinforcement theory can also be used as a determinant or a tool to analyze and control the individual behavior and its mechanism, but this theory does not focus on the causes that led the individual to the action.
 This theory is most often used by managers in order to control the behavior of the employees.

 The reinforcement may be positive or negative, depending on the method applied by the manager.
 For example, in the case of positive reinforcement, the theory says that if an employee shows a desirable behavior an outcome, the manager rewards or praises the employee for that particular behavior.

-Rewards and punishments are crucial factors in reinforcement.
+Rewards and punishments are crucial factors in reinforcement theory.
 If a bad behavior as reported then the employee will always attempt to outperform himself in an undesirable way in order to seek the reward and on the other hand if the desired outcome is rewarded appropriately than the employee is always imitate an attempt to outperform the positive behavior in order to seek better rewards.

 In this case, the employer should always keep the reward ready so as not to disappoint the employee and reduce the wait time between in the performance and the reward.